sophia-alexanian/armenian_womens_writing_analysis/README.md

 - identifying (likely) women writers (read about [here](#determining-woman-authors-using-ai))
 - data categorization and visualization (read about [here](#data-categorization-and-visualization))

 The Tableau story visualizing the data can be accessed here ([link](https://public.tableau.com/shared/DDMWMJSRC?:display_count=n&:origin=viz_share_link)).
 Feel free to observe patterns yourself.
-I have committed to writing a Torontohye article with my own conclusions, publish date TBD.
+I wrote an article for Torontohye in the April 2025 issue with my own takeaways and calls to action, which can be found here ([link](https://issuu.com/torontohye/docs/torontohye_212/21)).

 [Back to Top](#armenian-womens-writing-analysis)